Agent — Give Your LLM Hands

 }

-This example assumes that the ChatModel will always make a tool invocation decision.
+This example assumes the ChatModel will decide to make tool calls when appropriate.

 ReAct Agent